quarkusio/quarkus-super-heroes/README.md

 | Native compiled with Java 17 | `native-java17-latest` | [`native-java17-openshift.yml`](deploy/k8s/native-java17-openshift.yml) | [`native-java17-minikube.yml`](deploy/k8s/native-java17-minikube.yml) | [`native-java17-kubernetes.yml`](deploy/k8s/native-java17-kubernetes.yml) | [`native-java17-knative.yml`](deploy/k8s/native-java17-knative.yml) |

 ### Monitoring
-There are also Kubernetes deployment descriptors for Prometheus monitoring in the [`deploy/k8s` directory](deploy/k8s) ([`prometheus-openshift.yml`](deploy/k8s/prometheus-openshift.yml), [`prometheus-minikube.yml`](deploy/k8s/prometheus-minikube.yml), [`prometheus-kubernetes.yml`](deploy/k8s/prometheus-kubernetes.yml)).
-Each descriptor contains the resources necessary to monitor and gather metrics from all of the applications in the system.
+There are also Kubernetes deployment descriptors for monitoring with [OpenTelemetry](https://opentelemetry.io), [Prometheus](https://prometheus.io), and [Jaeger](https://www.jaegertracing.io) in the [`deploy/k8s` directory](deploy/k8s) ([`monitoring-openshift.yml`](deploy/k8s/monitoring-openshift.yml), [`monitoring-minikube.yml`](deploy/k8s/monitoring-minikube.yml), [`monitoring-kubernetes.yml`](deploy/k8s/monitoring-kubernetes.yml)).
+Each descriptor contains the resources necessary to monitor and gather metrics and traces from all of the applications in the system.
 Deploy the appropriate descriptor to your cluster if you want it.

-The OpenShift descriptor will automatically create a `Route` for Prometheus.
-On Kubernetes/Minikube you may need to expose the Prometheus service in order to access it from outside your cluster, either by using an `Ingress` or by using `kubectl port-forward`.
-On Minikube, the Prometheus `Service` is also exposed as a `NodePort`.
+The OpenShift descriptor will automatically create `Route`s for Prometheus and Jaeger.
+On Kubernetes/Minikube you may need to expose the Prometheus and Jaeger services in order to access them from outside your cluster, either by using an `Ingress` or by using `kubectl port-forward`.
+On Minikube, the Prometheus and Jaeger `Service`s are also exposed as a `NodePort`.

    > **NOTE:** These descriptors are **NOT** considered to be production-ready.
-They are basic enough to deploy Prometheus with as little configuration as possible.
-It is not highly-available and does not use any [Kubernetes operators](https://operatorhub.io/operator/prometheus) for management or monitoring.
-It also only uses ephemeral storage.
+They are basic enough to deploy Prometheus, Jaeger, and the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector) with as little configuration as possible.
+They are not highly-available and does not use any Kubernetes operators for management or monitoring.
+They also only uses ephemeral storage.
    >
    > For production-ready Prometheus instances, please see the [Prometheus Operator documentation](https://operatorhub.io/operator/prometheus) for how to properly deploy and configure production-ready instances.
+   >
+   > For production-ready Jaeger instances, please see the [Jaeger Operator documentation](https://operatorhub.io/operator/jaeger) for how to properly deploy and configure production-ready instances.
+   >
+   > For production-ready OpenTelemetry Collector instances, please see the [OpenTelemetry Operator documentation](https://operatorhub.io/operator/opentelemetry-operator) for how to properly deploy and configure production-ready instances.